tlmat-unican/Lightweight-ns-3-link-simulation/README.md

             - logBuffer.log: [time | size buffer (B)]
             - ChannelVar.log: [time | State] where State = {LoS=1,Ms,Ds}
             - ChannelVar_stop.log: [time | State] where State = {Work=1,Stop}
     - Use mode: This script is able to run once the scenario, by excuting the _python3_ command.
 It creates a tree folder where the results are collected.
-You can adjust this parameters, as well as the scenario described in the aforementioned JSON file.
-After running this script, you obtain data files which are  handled by the Jupyter notebook to show the performance.
+You can customise this parameters, as well as the scenario described in the aforementioned JSON file.
+After running this script, you will get data files which are handled by the Jupyter notebook to show the performance.
 ### LEO based scenarios: LMS
 - Use python script _sim_ns3_lms.py_
     -   Requires: